-A visual examination can be done in front of a mirror.
-The breasts and nipples should be carefully checked for abnormalities or discharge.
+A person can do a visual examination in front of a mirror.
+They should check the breasts and nipples for abnormalities or discharge.

-Using circular motions, varying amounts of pressure should be applied to each spot along the breast.
-This ensures that both the superficial and deep layers of the breast tissue are examined.
+It is best to use circular motions, applying varying amounts of pressure to each spot along the breast to check both the superficial and deep layers of the breast tissue.